HTC's newest phone has done away with actual buttons

 Bokeh mode and 4 cameras

 The new phone also comes with four cameras.
 Two on the front and two on the back.
-Both pairs enable bokeh mode which adds an artistic blurry background to portraits you take.
-You can adjust the focus point before or after you take a picture to change the blur.
+Both pairs enable bokeh mode, which adds an artistic blurry background to portraits you take.
+You can adjust the focus point before or after you take a picture and change the amount of blur.

 The U12 Plus shoots HD and 4K video at both 30 and 60 frames per second.
 It also shoots slow motion video at 240 fps at 1080p.